earajr/GFS_plotting/README.md

 You should now be ready to move onto acquiring GFS data and attempting to create plots.

+## Control files
+The files within the `controls` directory are read by various scripts in order to inform their behaviour.
+Therefore you should familiarise yourself with what is contained within these files before running any download or preprocessing scripts.

+### Domains
+The domains file simply defines the lat lon corners of regions that can be plotted using the python code.
+The domains file is not interrogated for information until the running of python code, therefore it will not influence the behaviour of the data download or preprocessing scripts.

+Domains are described as follows

+`Name: lower_Lat, left_Lon, upper_Lat, right_Lon`

+e.g. The West Africa domain supplied in the repository

+`WA: -2.5, -32.0, 36.0, 28.0`

+### Namelist
+In contrast to the domains file the namelist file (also found in the `controls` directory) is used by the data download and preprocessing scripts as a source of information.
+In particular the date-times of GFS initialisation and the forecast times that are requested are read from the file to inform the downloading of archive data and the untarring data from the tape archive.
+Therefore, if you change the values of init and fore between downloading your data and running the python code you might find that the data you wish to plot is not available and causes failure of the python plotting scripts.

+The namelist file contains 5 categories that can be edited to control the running of the bash and python scripts.
+These are initialisation time (`init`), multiple level variables (`m_lev_vars`), single level variables (`s_lev_vars`), regions (`region`) and forecast times to be plotted (`fore`).
+This file allows for a great deal of control on the plotting of GFS data without having to edit any of the python scripts.

 ## Downloading and preprocessing GFS data

 Included in the `GFS_plotting` repository are scripts for: (1) downloading the latest operational data, (2) downloading archive data and (3) preprocessing the data into netcdf files that are can be easily read by the GFS plotting code.